Rashid-Rcp/TM-Shipping-Rates/README.md

-# Shopify App For Custom shipping rates based on pincode
+# TM Shipping Rates

-This app provides you with the ability to add two different types of shipping rates based on pin codes
+TM Shipping rates will provide you the option to add shipping rates based on pincodes.
+You can create two sets of shipping rates and their associated pincodes.
+The shipping rates will be calculated during the checkout based on the customer's entered address during the checkout process.

 ## Quick start